-One of the sessions of Egon Zehnder's Directors Program looked at the "Fundamentals of Corporate Governance," examining a broad set of recommendations and challenges for board directors to consider as they strive to build an effective organization.
-Leading the session were two eminent experts with wide experience serving on a variety of boards: Shyamala Gopinath, former deputy governor of the Reserve Bank of India, and O.P.
-Bhatt, former chairperson of State Bank of India.
+A session on "Fundamentals of Corporate Governance" examined a broad set of recommendations and challenges for board directors to consider as they strive to build an effective organization.
+Leading the session, as part of Egon Zehnder's Directors Development Program, were two eminent experts with wide experience serving on a variety of boards: Shyamala Gopinath, former deputy governor of the Reserve Bank of India, and O P Bhatt, former chairperson of State Bank of India.